mysociety/alaveteli/docs/customising/themes.md

 ## Customising the help pages

- The important pages
-to translate are:
+If you're running Alaveteli in another language, you'll want to show your users localised versions of the help pages.
+Even if you're running the site in English, the default help pages in Alaveteli are taken from WhatDoTheyKnow, and are therefore relevant only to the UK.
+You should take these pages as inspiration, but review their content with a view to your jurisdiction.
+The important pages to customise and translate are:

 * [About](https://github.com/mysociety/alaveteli/blob/master/app/views/help/about.html.erb): why the website exists, why it works, etc
 * [contact](https://github.com/mysociety/alaveteli/blob/master/app/views/help/contact.html.erb): how to get in touch